Job Interview: What's Wrong With this Code?

 return "";

-a C++ interview.
-I, as an interviewer, would not do
+code sample in a C++ interview.
+I, as an interviewer,

-that but I've been in an interview where the interviewer
+would not do that but I've been in an interview where

-thought that JavaScript and Java were the same thing.
+the interviewer thought that JavaScript and Java were

-If you recognized that the first problem was in C# and
+the same thing.
+If you recognized that the program was

-said something to the interviewer in a cordial way,
+in C# and said something to the interviewer in a cordial

-then points for you.
-Even though you might not have
+way, then points for you.
+Even though you might not

-ever programmed in C#, the syntax is close enough that
+have ever programmed in C#, the syntax is close enough

 about the code sample.